cfficaurzua/P2-SDCND/writeup.md

 ![alt text][image3]

 The augmentation process (augment_data function) consists in randomly applying one of this functions to a random image from the training set, until each class, has been extended in a fix length (4000).
 Then the data is balanced choosing random images from the returned set from the previous function until each class has a fix length (4000) .

 Visualizing the new dataset:

-![alt text][image3]
+![alt text][image4]

 Following these two processes I get a nicer and bigger dataset distribution as shown bellow:

-![alt text][image1]
+![alt text][image5]

-##Preprocessing
+## Preprocessing

+The code for this step is contained in the 13th code cell of the IPython notebook.
 In order to preprocess the data, the following sequence is applied:

- 1. **Enhance**: This step consists in enhance the details of a given image, I tried to copy the algorithm I usually used in Photoshop when I want to sharpen the edges without distorting the image.
+ 1. **Enhance**: This step consists in enhancing the details of a given image, I tried to copy what I do in Photoshop when I want to sharpen the edges without distorting the image.
 In photoshop the algorithm is presented as follows:

 	1. Duplicate the image in a different layer on top of the current one.
 	2. Apply a Highpass filter to the top layer
 	3. Apply a Linear light blend mode.

-I researched a little bit and find out that the  highpass filter is a is a convolution of the image plus an offset of 0.5.
-Also, The linear light blending mode consists in a weighted sum between a linear_dodge of the two stacked layers (A+B) , and a linear burn of the the two stacked layers (A+B)-1. linear light = W*(A+B)+(1-W)*((A+B)-1)
+I researched a little bit and find out that the highpass filter is a convolution of the image plus an offset of 0.5.
+Moreover, The linear light blending mode consists in a weighted sum between a linear dodge of the two stacked layers (A+B) , and a linear burn of the the two stacked layers (A+B)-1. linear light = W*(A+B)+(1-W)*((A+B)-1)
 Therefore the algorithm in python is the following: